tensorzero/tensorzero/examples/gsm8k-custom-recipe-dspy/README.md

 # Example: GSM8K with DSPy

+TensorZero provides a number of pre-built optimization recipes covering common LLM engineering workflows.
+But you can also easily create your own recipes and workflows!

+This example shows how to optimize a TensorZero function using an arbitrary tool — namely, [DSPy](https://github.com/stanfordnlp/dspy).

 ## Background

 The GSM8K [dataset](https://github.com/openai/grade-school-math), introduced in a [paper](https://arxiv.org/abs/2110.14168) from OpenAI, is a collection of ~8,000 grade school math word problems and their solutions.
-It has lately seen extensive use as a simple / easy benchmark for evaluating LLMs.
+It has lately seen extensive use as a simple benchmark for evaluating LLMs.
 We include an example of a very simple implementation of a TensorZero function for solving GSM8K in this example.
 Since this benchmark is relatively easy, we have configured this example to use the Llama 3.1 8B model (zero-shot) served on Together's API.